The HyperTexts

 It’s bruised, sometimes, like purple petals

-sequestered by nasty, sharp-spined nettles.
+sequestered by cruel, sharp-spined nettles.

 It’s cloudy, like the voice of kettles